andrejfsantos4/DIY-gRPCcomponent/README.md

 This repository contains template files and the steps required for creating your gRPC-enabled service and its own Docker container, compatible with AI4Europe platform and with [this pipeline orchestrator](https://github.com/DuarteMRAlves/Pipeline-Orchestrator).
-It is meant for a Python service, but the steps for a different language should be the same.
+It is meant for a Python service, but the steps for a different language should be similar.

 ## First things first
 Although you do not need to be an expert on the tools that are used for pipelines (Docker, protocol buffer, gRPC), it